Pesticides Policy

 PDF, Size: 824.85KB

-The first few sections (1-3) and Annex 1 of the Policy contain background and information on how FSC identifies and categorises Highly Hazardous Pesticides (HHPs).
-While these sections explain the principles of the Policy and may help your understanding of the Policy as a whole, they do not contain specific requirements you need to fulfil.
+Sections 1-3 and Annex 1 of the Policy contain background and information on how FSC identifies and categorises highly hazardous pesticides.
+While these sections explain the principles of the Policy, they do not contain specific requirements for certificate holders.

-Annex 3 is only relevant in rare circumstances where an emergency situation or an order from a statutory authority requires you to use a HHP which is normally prohibited by FSC.
+Annex 3 is only relevant in rare circumstances where an emergency situation or an order from a statutory authority requires the use of a HHP which is normally prohibited by FSC.

 General principles